cloud66/help-old/_posts/introduction-to-cloud-66/terminology.md

 - <b>Deploy</b>

-When you deploy your stack, Cloud 66 pushes the latest code available in your Git to your servers.
+When you deploy your stack, Cloud 66 pushes the latest code available in your Git repository or Docker images to your servers.

 - <b>Build</b>